The-Foreigners/The-Foreigners.github.io/objectives.md

   - Where's Thayne?
 Sending message?
   - Defend small towns enroute of the invaders from raiding parties.

-- Send refugees further east than Brendal?
+- Send refugees further east than Brindol?
 "We hope to stop the invasion there, but everyone must be prepared."

 - Craft duplicate of phylactery
   - Send to Ghostlord with one of his minions, get him to quit the war.